jronallo/microdata_schemaorg_example/source/code4lib.html.md

 HTML elements often have
 some semantics.
 For example, an `ol` element is an ordered list, and by default gets rendered with numbers for the list items.
-With HTML5 we also have new semantic elements like `header`, `nav`, `article`, and `footer` that allow more expressiveness for page authors.
+HTML5 provides new semantic elements like `header`, `nav`, `article`, and `footer` that allow more expressiveness for page authors.
 A bunch of `div`s with various class names is no longer the way to divide up so much content.

-These new elements also enable new tools and better services.
-Browser plugins can pull out the text of the article for a cleaner reading experience, or search engines can give more weight to the `article` content rather than the advertising in the sidebar.
+The new HTML5 elements also
+enable new tools and better services.
+Browser plugins can more easily pull out the text of the article for a cleaner reading experience, or search engines can give more weight to the `article` content rather than the advertising in the sidebar.